aedobbyn/wikipedia-web-scrape/scrape.md

 # Wikipedia Ireland Web Scrape
 ### Quick overview
 * Use `rvest` package to scrape the Wikipedia page on Ireland
-+ Tame the large of the two tables on the page and create some visualizations
++ Tame the larger of the two tables on the page and create some visualizations
 + Munge the text of the entire page and create word frequency wordclouds to see what words are mentioned most often on the page
 This doc was compiled using knitr::spin,